A Computable Measure of Algorithmic Probability by Finite Approximations with an Application to Integer Sequences: Turing machines as a prefix-free set of programs

 As Definition~\ref{def:TMexec} establishes, we are only considering machines running over a blank tape with no input.
+Observe that the output of $\tau(i)$ considers the symbols in all cells of the tape written on by $\tau$ during the computation, so the output contains the entire fragment of the tape that was used.
 To produce a symmetrical set of strings, we consider both symbols $0$ and $1$ as possible blank symbols.

 \begin{definition}[Program] A \emph{program} $p$ is a triplet $\langle n, i, t\rangle$, where \begin{itemize} \item $n\geq 1$ is a natural number \item $i\in\{0,1\}$ \item $0\leq t <(4n+2)^{2n}$ \end{itemize} We say that the \emph{output} of $p$ is $s$ if, and only if, $\tau^n_t(i)=s$. \end{definition}